gcallanan/savina-apps-in-cal/README.md

 The github for the Savina framework is available [here](https://github.com/shamsimam/savina).

 # Requirements
-1. [streamblocks-tycho](https://git.cs.lth.se/dataflow/streamblocks-tycho) on the LU gitlab servers has been installed and you are using branch "EntityRenamingBug" branch.
-We use the the tychoc binary in the streamblocks-tycho repo, not the streamblocks binary in the [streamblocks-platforms](https://git.cs.lth.se/dataflow/streamblocks-tycho/-/tree/EntityRenamingBug) repo to build.
+1. The streamblocks-tÿcho repo is required.
+A copy is available on [gitlab](https://git.cs.lth.se/dataflow/streamblocks-tycho/-/tree/da843c022de456b31dcf97cbff7685d3442a0517) the Lund University servers (this may or may not be public) or on the the open source Streamblocks github repo.
+The branch tested in the github repo with this benchmark suite can be found [here](https://github.com/streamblocks/streamblocks-tycho/tree/29c39f1bfb1264dcdad09349a733bd7aa260fed0).
+We use the the tychoc binary in the streamblocks-tycho repo, not the streamblocks binary in the [streamblocks-platforms](https://git.cs.lth.se/dataflow/streamblocks-tycho/-/tree/EntityRenamingBug) repo to build these benchmarks.

 # Bugs
 1. consumers = [Consumer(consCost=consCost): for i in 0..C-1]; Actors require a dummy variable to be inisialised in this list.